glugmvit/glugmvit.github.io/_posts/2019-08-13-build-a-thon.md

 <br>
 #### Note

-* Virtual Registration : The registration is just for the official purpose and all the decisions regarding mentors, prizes and goodies will be based on this registration.
+* Virtual Registration: The registration is just for the official purpose and all the decisions regarding mentors, prizes and goodies will be based on this registration.
 * Final Registration is compulsory for all the candidates.
 Link of which will be shared later.
 * All the final timings of the day for online submission and receiving confirmation is by 12 midnight.